shivah12/Snake_Game.github.io/README.md

 # Snake_Game.github.io

-<p>Developed using React and Vite and deployed using Vercel, this is a Snake game which tends to be responsive across large screens<p>
+<a>Developed using React and Vite and deployed using Vercel, this is a Snake game which tends to be responsive across large screens<a>